mflorence99/aws-serverless-marblejs/README.md

 ];
 ```

-> NOTE: If you get ERR_CONTENT_DECODING_FAILED in your browser, this is likely due to a compressed response (eg: gzip) which has not been handled correctly by AWS Serverless MarbleJS and/or the Amazon API Gateway.
+> NOTE: If you get ERR_CONTENT_DECODING_FAILED in your browser, this is likely due to a compressed response (eg: gzip) which has not been handled correctly by AWS Serverless Marble.js and/or the Amazon API Gateway.
 In this case, supply your own list to `AWSServerlessProxy`.

 If `null` or an empty list is provided, no MIME types are considered binary.